- Chart

 Opportunities

-- Expansion of digital learning platforms
+- Expansion of digital learning platforms and subscription services.

-- Growth in international markets
+- Growth in international markets, particularly emerging economies.

-- Partnerships with educational technology companies
+- Partnerships and collaborations with other educational technology providers.

 Threats

-- Changes in educational policies and funding
+- Changes in curriculum standards and educational policies.

 Competitors and Market Share